fansforflorida/qmk_userspace/keyboards/keebio/nyquist/rev4/keymaps/fansforflorida/readme.md

 ### OS Detection

 During USB setup, the keyboard makes a best guess at the host OS based on OS specific behavior.
-If the OS is neither macOS nor iOS, the keyboard activates layer 1.
+If the OS is neither macOS nor iOS, the keyboard activates my Windows/Linux layer.

 ### RGB Matrix Lighting

-Only RGB underglow is enabled.
+I prefer a clean aesthetic with minimal light effects, so I disabled RGB backlighting.
+However, I kept RGB underglow enabled because my Nyquist case has a frosted stripe in the mid-layer that creates a subtle ambient glow.

 ## Building